 Running Luck Ranch supports the Conservancy with annual donations to support projects and education.

 The Department of Boating and Waterways has partnered with the Conservancy to develop both Thorburn Access Park and North Riverside Access Park at the base of Pine Flat Dam.

-The California Natural Resources Agency supplied 100% of the funding for the North Riverside Access Park, scheduled to open in the summer of 2012.
+The California Natural Resources Agency supplied 100% of the funding for the North Riverside Access Park, which opened in the summer of 2012.

 State Wildlife Conservation Board

 The Wildlife Conservation Board was a major funder of the first Conservancy project, Thorburn Access Park.

 In 2011 the Ted Martin Family chose to support the Conservancy with a grant that goes to support and expand three innovative Conservancy programs; the Rainbow Trout Improvement Project, the Invasive Species Removal Program, and the Frank Jones Memorial Enforcement Fund.